15 Color Scheme Generators To Use in 2020

 4. ColorMind

 Colormind is a fabulous online color scheme generator for beginners who need a preview of how the website will look.
-It gives this fantastic feature wherein you can try out your colour picks on a design template and see whether it works for the vibe your trying to attempt, or not.
-It allows you to choose between material and paper colour designs as well.
+It gives this fantastic feature wherein you can try out your color picks on a design template and see whether it works for the vibe your trying to attempt, or not.
+It allows you to choose between material and paper color designs as well.

-In addition to all these features, the most important one is where this application lets you upload an image and pick colours from there, to make the website more relatable and theme-friendly.
+In addition to all these features, the most important one is where this application lets you upload an image and pick colors from there, to make the website more relatable and theme-friendly.
 ColorMind also comes with extensions such as BrandMark (LogoMaker) and FontJoy that helps you determine a font.

-5. Colour Designer
+5. Color Designer

-Moving to a slightly complicated online color scheme generator, Color Designer features more advanced tools for creating professional colour themes and palettes.
+Moving to a slightly complicated online color scheme generator, Color Designer features more advanced tools for creating professional color themes and palettes.
 The app gives you three ways to make your palettes: Swatches, Color Picker, and Mass Editor.
 Each option has its benefits.

-Once you have finally chosen a particular colour, Color Designer gives you the option to select from a palette of tints, shades and colour harmonies of the same colour.
+Once you have finally chosen a particular color, Color Designer gives you the option to select from a palette of tints, shades and color harmonies of the same color.
 You can experiment with a wide array of selections, only making it slightly complicated for beginners.

 6. Paletton